samnoh/cliboards/README.md

 # Display the nth community (1 is the first)
 cliboards <index>

-# Display community for given name (non case sensitive)
+# Display community for given name (non-case sensitive)
 cliboards <name>

 # Reset all data including favorites